Menu Toggle Software

 California is home to one of the largest pool markets in the nation, and pool heating represents a major energy use—especially in nonresidential and multifamily settings where pools are often heated year-round.
 Expanding heating source system requirements to include alterations where the pool heater must be replaced at existing commercial pools would save pool owners significant costs and support California’s long-term decarbonization goals.

-The existing code provides flexibility through compliance pathways that include solar thermal systems, heat pump pool heaters and on-site renewable energy or energy recovery.
-Solar thermal systems are a commercially available and reliable technology.
-The installation of solar thermal collectors in existing buildings with pools or spas can become the primary source of heating while enabling existing heating systems to serve as backup sources only when necessary.
-The proposed measure would build on the foundational work from the 2025 code cycle and would take a strategic step toward transforming the market.
-Prior analysis by the Statewide CASE Team found the measure to be cost-effective.
+The existing code provides flexibility through compliance pathways that include solar thermal systems, heat pump pool heaters, and on-site renewable energy or energy recovery.
+Solar thermal systems are commercially available and reliable technology.
+The installation of solar thermal collectors in existing buildings with pools or spas can become the primary source of heating while enabling existing heating systems to serve as a supplementary heating source.

 Relevant Documents